shahian/18-Key-Design-Patterns/README.md

 The Composite represents a complex object that can contain other components, forming a tree-like structure.
 It implements the operations defined in the Component interface by delegating them to its child components.
 This allows clients to interact with the Composite object in the same way as they would with an individual object.

+The Composite pattern is useful when you need to represent part-whole hierarchies and want to treat individual objects and compositions uniformly.
+It allows you to build tree-like structures where both individual objects and groups of objects can be treated as a single entity.
+This pattern promotes code reusability, simplifies the client code, and provides flexibility in manipulating complex structures.

+An example scenario for using the Composite pattern could be building a hierarchical organization structure.
+Each component in the hierarchy, such as departments, teams, or employees, can be represented as a Composite object.
+The Composite object can contain other Composite objects or individual objects, allowing you to represent the entire organization structure as a tree-like composition.

+By using the Composite pattern, you can easily add, remove, or traverse components in the hierarchy, regardless of whether they are individual objects or substructures.
+This promotes flexibility, maintainability, and extensibility in handling complex part-whole relationships.

 ***